How to Apply for a Mortgage

 There are many types of mortgages from fixed rates to trackers, interest only or capital repayment and new deals are being offered nearly every day in the highly competitive market that is mortgage lending.
 The decision is yours as to which one offers the flexibility required to suit your circumstances.
 Each type of mortgage has its own advantages and drawbacks so finding the right one is important so you don’t make mortgage mistakes which will be costly to rectify.

-If you're a first-time mortgage applicant, do your homework first to find and compare the best offers available; here are some links to get you started: money supermarket mortgages for those in the UK and bank of America home-loans for those in the USA.
+If you're a first-time mortgage applicant, do your homework first to find and compare the best offers available.
+There are many reputable comparison sites to give you all the information you need.

 As with all investments, the value of a property can go down as well as up; although this is unlikely to happen in capital cities such as London.
 It's a completely different story in provincial areas where it's not unknown for property to decrease considerably in value.
 Many folks may then find themselves in a situation known as 'negative equity' when they actually owe more to the building society than the house is actually worth.
 There's absolutely no way of guarding against this and they can only hope for the market to recover in their particular region.